 (There is no record of a sixth casualty):

-The northward push across the River Marne involved three strongly disputed river crossings, at the Grand Morin, the Petit Morin and the Marne itself.
+The northward push across the River Marne (Map right) involved three strongly disputed river crossings, at the Grand Morin, the Petit Morin and the Marne itself.

 The 1st Battalion was not involved in any of the battles to cross these valleys and the Battalion actually crossed the Marne at Saâcy before marching on to Bézu-le-Guéry, where they were shelled and lost 3 men, 1 killed and 2 seriously wounded.